sgsbucket/animan-doc/docs/animan/resource.md

   </ScreenshotMark>
 </Screenshot>

 Once there are two Resources selected in the dialog box, the Reference resources of each are listed below.
-Click the arrow button beside the Reference to copy one by one, or click the arrow button on the top selected Resource to copy all its References to the other.
+Click the arrow button on the top selected Resource to copy all its References to the other Resource, or instead click the arrow button beside a specific Reference to copy one by one.

 <Screenshot image="/screenshot/reference_copier.png">
   <ScreenshotMark x="52.5%" y="28.5%" width="4.5%" height="9%" textPosition="top-right" borderRadius="25px">